prixite/prixite.github.io/data/testimonials/testimonial2.md

 ---
 index: 2
-image: '/images/clients/canelsa.png'
+image: '/images/clients/superballx.jpeg'
-description: 'The experience till date with Prixite and Hammad in particular was a really great one in a complex project that evolved constantly.
-We are happy with the work done and looking forward to work with them again, keeping in mind the lessons learned till now.
-Kudos to them and surely an asset to work with them.'
+description: "The best team I've worked with, from the start to finish communication was perfect and the work was outstanding any problems these guys always had a solution and quick turn around.
+I would highly recommend this team 100%."
-name: Valentin Albu
+name: Gavin McNally
-designation: Canel SA
+designation: CEO SuperBallx
-date: 'July 31, 2022'
+date: 'March 5, 2022'
 ---